 A person’s identity can be used to benefit those who steal them in ways that can seriously damage a victim.
 It is for this reason that so many today are looking for ways to ensure that their privacy is secured as they surf the web.
 Here are a few ways to enhance your privacy while using the internet.

 Firewalls and VPNs

 Thinking about how you maintain your privacy in the real world can help you visualize how you can manage your privacy in the digital world.
 People retreat to their homes when they want to act without others being privy to it.
 If they want to keep people away from even their homes they can put up a fence with a gate.
 Firewalls and VPNs work on the same principles.
-A firewall is a computer program that filters and scans the information that enters into your computer from the internet.
+A firewall is a computer program that filters and scans the information that enters your computer from the internet.
 If there is something suspicious or known to be dangerous the program can stop it from affecting your computer.